JAWAHAL/Reponsive-webpage--Udemy/README.md

-# Reponsive-webpage--Udemy
-started to learn HTML CSS
+# Responsive Webpage - Udemy

+## Description

+Started learning HTML and CSS in Week 1 (Dec 30, 2024).
+This project focuses on building web pages using basic web technologies.